ThinkAviation

 I’ve been flying instruments for quite some time and I can’t believe how much I got out of the IFR book.
 It’s an excellent refresher for experienced IFR pilots and a must-read for brand new IFR pilots.

 Of all the books I wish I had known about when I first started flying, this is the one book I really needed.
-If you only buy one of these five recommended books, grab either Jeff’s IFR or VFR book.
+If you only buy one of these six recommended books, grab either Jeff’s IFR or VFR book.

 Instrument Procedures Handbook